ottowayi/pycomm3/README.rst

 Python and OS Support
 =====================

-``pycomm3`` is a Python 3 only library.
+``pycomm3`` is a Python 3-only library.
 The minimum supported version of Python is 3.6.1 and has been tested up to 3.9.
-There should be no OS specific requirements and should be able to run on any OS that Python is supported on.
+There should be no OS-specific requirements and should be able to run on any OS that Python is supported on.
 Development and testing is done primarily on Windows 10.
-If you encounter an OS-related problem, please open an issue in this repository and it will be investigated.
+If you encounter an OS-related problem, please open an issue in the `GitHub repository`_ and it will be investigated.

 .. attention::